cedreaper/cedreaper.github.io/csx/gloagent.md

 ---

-✅ **You’re all set!** Leads will get your first-touch message immediately—no missed opportunities.
+✅ **Make sure you hit Save Auto-Reply and you’re all set!** Leads will get your first-touch message immediately—no missed opportunities.

 ### 💡 Pro Tips for Crafting Your Message:

 - Greet them by your business name to personalize the message.
-- Set clear expectations (e.g., “Our minimum for installs is $500.”).
+- Set clear expectations (e.g., “Our minimum fee for installs is $1000.”).
 - Add personality—fun, seasonal greetings work great.
 - Ask if they’d like a free estimate or have timing preferences.
 - Be authentic—the sky's the limit!